I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 Participants will be guided in integrating a trauma-informed lens to their work and gain an understanding in various modalities depending on the needs of the group.
 Examples of past topics include: Addiction, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Internal Family Systems, Nutrition, Drugs/Alcohol in Secondary Education, DSM and Diagnosing, Mindfulness Practices/Mindfulness Self Compassion, Brain Gym, Core Beliefs, Emotional Freedom Technique, Personality Disorders, Jungian Dream Analysis, Enneagram, and Polyvagal Theory.

-#3 Clinical Supervision for Clinicians in Private Practice /Group Practice
+Clinical Supervision for Clinicians in Private Practice /Group Practice #3 and #7

 For Clinicians working in private or group practice